bastihilger/october-mediathumb/README.md

 So far they just stay in the "_mediathumbs" folder.
 I am working on a solution to have them deleted together with the originals, but remember you can easily empty or delete the mediathumbs folder altogether - the thumbnails will just start being re-created when people hit your website.

+## Roadmap

++ Adding a `mediathumb_square` filter for creating automatic square thumbs.

++ ... (let me know if you have feature requests.
+No promises, though...)